euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    Approaches to bridge PyObjects. *Left*: Native PyObject wraps Java. *Center*: Java-PyObject wraps native one. *Right*: Objects are mirrored. :label:`modi`

 The basic approach is to back the C-API of PyObject by a Java-PyObject via JNI.
-This would avoid data-synchronization issues, but is only feasible if there are matching counterparts of the PyObject type in Jython and CPython (:ref:`modi`, left).
+This would avoid data-synchronization issues, but is only feasible if there are matching counterparts of the PyObject type in Jython and CPython (fig. :ref:`modi`, left).
-For CPython-specific types we can do it the other way round  (:ref:`modi`, center).
+For CPython-specific types we can do it the other way round  (fig. :ref:`modi`, center).
 Another problem is that CPython API defines macros in pulic headers that access PyObjects' internal data.
-To deal with these, we sometimes have to mirror the object (:ref:`modi`, right).
+To deal with these, we sometimes have to mirror the object (fig. :ref:`modi`, right).
 This might involve data-synchronization issues, but luckily macors mostly exist for immutable types, so initial synchronization is sufficient.
 [JyNI_ESCP13]_ describes this in more detail.